ONSgeo/sdg-15-1-1/README.md

 5. **Specify user parameters:** `user_params.py` requires user input:

-- `root directory` will be taken from the environment variable.
+- `root directory`: will be taken from the environment variable.
-- `data_dir` refers to the location of input data.
+- `data_dir`: refers to the location of input data.
 If none is provided, it will assume the data is located within the root directory, in a folder named "sdg_x_x_x_data".
-- `output_dir` refers to the location in which outputs should be stored.
+- `output_dir`: refers to the location in which outputs should be stored.
 If none is provided, data will be output to the root directory as "sdg_x_x_x_output".
 - **if only calculating for a single year**, set `single_year_test` to True.
-- `year_start` expects the starting year for multiple exports.
+- `year_start`: expects the starting year for multiple exports.
 If calculating for a single year, this will be the date of that year.
-- `year_end` expects the ending year for multiple year exports.
+- `year_end`: expects the ending year for multiple year exports.
 If calculating for a single year, this will take None.
 - `lad_file_path`: takes the specific path to the LAD file for the single year.
 - `sam_file_path`: takes the specific path to the SAM file for the single year.
 - `nfi_file_path`: takes the specific path to the NFI file for the single year.
-- `save_shp_file` will save results as shapefiles if set to True.
+- `save_shp_file`: will save results as shapefiles if set to True.
 This will impact performance speed.

 ## Usage